varabyte/kotter/README.md

 version of the Kotlin language, you can easily see the dreaded error message: `This version (x.y.z) of the Compose Compiler requires Kotlin version a.b.c but you appear to be using Kotlin version d.e.f which is not known to be compatible.`
-  * Using Kotlin v1.3 for some reason?
+  * Using Kotlin v1.3 or older for some reason?
 You're out of luck.
   * I suspect this issue with Compose will improve over time, but for the present, it still seems like a non-Compose approach could be useful to many.